unisdr/VC-API-Documentation/drupal.md

 Querystring Parameters:

-* client_id integer, client ID provided by UNISDR
+* client_id integer, client ID provided by UNDRR
 * redirect_uri string, redirect URI or callback URL provided by the client, must be exactly as saved in the database
 * response_type string, value should be ‘token’
 * scope string, value should be ‘*’ or null